-Co-requisites: AH 100, BIO 135, OPT 101 and OPT 134 must be taken concurrently.
+Co-requisites: AH 100, BIO 135, and OPT 134

 OPT 134 Ocular Anatomy and Pathology 3 Credit Hours

 This course will focus upon the structures and functions of the eye and orbit.
 It will explain the clinical manifestations of select pathophysiologic conditions of the eye specific to the role of the ophthalmic technician.